-Yang Zhang is a 4th year Ph.D. student at Human-Computer Interaction Institute (HCII), Carnegie Mellon University, advised by Prof. Chris Harrison.
+Yang Zhang is a 5th (final) year Ph.D. candidate at Human-Computer Interaction Institute (HCII), School of Computer Science, Carnegie Mellon University, advised by Prof. Chris Harrison.
 He is also a Qualcomm Innovation Fellow.
-His research focuses on sensing techniques for future interfaces that feature both interactivity and activity recognition capabilities, through 1) enhancing mobile devices for interactions beyond touchscreens, 2) enabling low-cost sensing on everyday objects, and 3) developing wide-area sensors for IoT applications.

-Taxonomies of his recent research can be found below.
+Taxonomies of his completed research can be found below.
 More exciting projects are on the way.

 [Research focus diagram inspired by professor Bjoern Hartmann]

 Y Zhang, Y Iravantchi, H Jin, S Kumar and C Harrison (to appear at UIST 2019) [PDF upon requests]

 Sozu a low-cost sensing system that can detect a wide range of events wirelessly, through walls and without line of sight, at whole-building scale.
 Instead of using batteries, Sozu tags convert energy from activities that they sense into RF broadcasts, acting like miniature self-powered radio stations.

 Vibrosight senses activities across entire rooms using long-range laser vibrometry.
 Unlike a microphone, our approach can sense physical vibrations at one specific point, making it robust to interference from other activities and noisy environments.
 This property enables detection of simultaneous activities, which has proven challenging in prior work.